 Would you like to refine your academic writing skills or learn to write for a specific professional audience?
-The McGill Writing Centre (MWC) can help you attain your goals.
-As a student in one of the MWC’s courses or workshops, you will learn important writing techniques and tips that will help you to succeed both at university and in many different professions.
+The McGill Writing Centre (MWC) can help you achieve your goals.
+As a student in one of the MWC’s courses or workshops, you will learn essential writing techniques that will help you to succeed both at university and in many different professions.

 Courses for Degree Program Students